catbrum13/MIST4610-GroupA3-Project-2/README.md

 The relationships between these entities create a structured database where customers place orders, employees process orders, managers supervise employees, orders contain multiple order lines, products appear in order lines, vendors supply products, and categories classify products.

 ## Data Quality Assessment
+### 1. Sales_Dump Dataset

+line_id Prefix “LN-” is unnecessary and should be removed.

+order_id Prefixes “UORD-” and “CORD-” should be removed.
+Country indicators (C/U) are stored elsewhere.

+employee_ref Prefixes “EMU-” and “EMC-” should be removed.
+Country indicators are redundant.

+sale_date Dates appear in multiple formats and must be standardized to a single format.

+customer_info Not in first normal form.
+Names need to be split and loyalty, guest, and student flags need to be separated.

+payment_method Card names vary in case and include abbreviations.

+sku SKU values appear in inconsistent case.

+category Not in first normal form; some products contain multiple categories.

+unit_price Currency symbols must be separated into a dedicated currency column.

+discount Inconsistent formats (e.g., “10%” vs “promo5”).

+tax Mixed formats: some values are percentages, others are absolute amounts.

+line_total Some values include a dollar sign while others do not.

+return_flag Contains blank rows.

+customer_email Varying cases, some of which are stored as different values.
+This is redundant as Email addresses are not case sensitive.

+### Product_Supplier_Master Dataset

+sku SKU values not in consistent case.

+category Not in first normal form.
+Multiple categories listed in a single field.

+vendor_phone Phone numbers appear in multiple formats.

+vendor_rep Full name must be split into first name and last name.

+cost and list_price Currency symbols should be separated from numeric values.

+pack_size Inconsistent formatting; (e.g., 12-pack, case of 6, etc.).

+weight and length Units vary (e.g., “kilograms” vs “kg”).
 ## Data Cleaning Process
 ## Queries